Bell boots for horses

 These bell boots are high-tech and designed for maximum heel protection.

-- There are also some styles of bell boots that are really more like a rubber ring, that just covers the heels and are stretched over the hoof.
+- Some styles of bell boots are really more like a rubber ring, that just covers the heels and are stretched over the hoof.
 Great for the jumper ring, and a bit easier to put on than the traditional pull-on model.

 These shopping links are a great way to see what’s out there in hoof protection – for all budgets.
 As an Amazon Associate, I earn from qualifying purchases, and this is ZIPPO extra charge to you!
 I thank you for your support!